top of page

 University of Gloucestershire

-Over the three years I worked with the university, a combination of compelling digital and DM boosted attendances at open days, resulting in new student admissions rising by a fifth from where they'd been.
+Over the four years I worked with the university, a combination of compelling digital and DM boosted attendances at open days, resulting in new student admissions rising by a fifth from where they'd been.

 christian-wiediger-AEeoY_aqvNk-unsplash.jpg